saurabhima/gsoc_LEADERBOARD/README.md

     * Update Donor Contact
     * Donor Phone Contact Logging
     * Donor Mailing
-    * Donation Commit and Reciept
+    * Donation Commit and Receipt
     * Accounts
 ### Directory Structure
 The project follows the standard Flask Directory Structure.
 The detailed directory structure is being updated and would be posted soon.